-Transparent ceramics differ from ordinary ceramics in that they are finally fired in a vacuum, hydrogen atmosphere or another atmosphere.
+Transparent ceramics differ from ordinary ceramics in that they are finally fired in a vacuum, hydrogen atmosphere, or another atmosphere.
 The correct choice of gas medium is one of the important conditions for the preparation of transparent ceramics.
 Sintering in the air or inert gas medium is difficult to produce transparent ceramics without pores because air or inert gas remains in the pores, which is not conducive to the elimination of pores.
-Therefore, it is necessary to sintering by vacuum or using hydrogen atmosphere.
+Therefore, it is necessary to sinter by vacuum or using a hydrogen atmosphere.
 For cationic and anionic compounds with little volatility and little difference, vacuum firing can be used.
 For example, transparent ceramics such as alumina, yttrium oxide, scandium oxide, and zirconia can be made by vacuum sintering.

 Transparent ceramics require a higher sintering temperature than ordinary ceramics to remove porosity and achieve transparent sintering.
 When firing transparent ceramics, the highest firing temperature should be determined according to the properties of sintered materials and the properties and size of the body.
-The optimum sintering temperature is also related to the bearing capacity of thermal equipment, and energy saving should be considered at the same time.
+The optimum sintering temperature is also related to the bearing capacity of thermal equipment, and energy-saving should be considered at the same time.
 In conclusion, on the premise of ensuring optical transparency, the firing temperature of transparent ceramics should be as low as possible.

 On the one hand, sintering additives can effectively reduce sintering temperature; on the other hand, they can inhibit grain boundary migration and grain production, promote porosity elimination and contribute to sintering densification.
 However, excessive addition will produce a second phase, which will affect the light transmittance.
 When determining the amount of additive, it should be ensured that it does not precipitate out in the form of the new solid phase, but completely enters the main crystal phase to form a solid solution.